Therapeutic RidingTherapeutic Riding

 Want to Ride?

-For Therapeutic Riding or Vaulting;
+For Therapeutic Riding;

 - Complete and return application form with medical section completed and signed by a medical person who knows the applicant.
 Please note that until the application form is completed and returned you will not be added to the waiting list.